 Flu season is here.
 With more and more cases of the flu being reported here in Monterey County and all over the country, it is more important than ever to get vaccinated.
 Influenza is a serious disease that can lead to hospitalization and sometimes even death.
 Every flu season is different, and influenza infection can affect people differently.
 Even healthy people can get very sick from the flu and spread it to others.

 Free Flu Clinics

-We are once again partnering with Monterey County Health Department to offer two upcoming FREE community flu clinics, for any families who have not been vaccinated yet this season.
+We are once again partnering with Monterey County Health Department to offer our third FREE community flu clinic, for any families who have not been vaccinated yet this season.
 Registered nurses from SVMHS will be administering the free vaccine on a first come, first served basis and quantities are limited.

 Please call (831) 759-1890 for more information.

 In addition to the flu vaccine, the Tdap vaccine will also be made available to the public for free.
 Tdap helps protect adults and adolescents against three diseases - tetanus, diphtheria and pertussis, commonly known as whooping cough.
 The Centers for Disease Control and Prevention (CDC) recommends a single dose of Tdap vaccine for people ages 11 and older who have not previously received Tdap.

 Influenza (also known as the flu) is a contagious respiratory illness caused by flu viruses.
 It can cause mild to severe illness, and at times can lead to death.
 The flu is different from a cold.
 The flu usually comes on suddenly.
 People who have the flu often feel some or all of these symptoms:

 - Some people may have vomiting and diarrhea, though this is more common in children than adults.

 * It's important to note that not everyone with flu will have a fever.